Reach Out Today

 You can fatally overdose on lean; so yes, it’s dangerous.

 The primary ingredient in lean is codeine, a highly addictive opioid-based pain reliever.
 Like many opioids, codeine relaxes the body, causing effects like slowed breathing and slowed heart rate.
+Opioids like codeine can slow a person’s heart rate and, in severe cases, cause them to stop breathing.
 This is also why the drug is called lean, because people who take it experience reduced coordination, causing them to “lean” to the side.

 Other effects of lean include: